dsacl3-2018/dsacl3-2018.github.io/index.md

 ## Introduction

-This the web page of the course
+This is the web page of the course
 *Data Structures and Algorithms for Computational Lingustics III* taught at the
 [Department of Computational Linguistics](http://www.sfs.uni-tuebingen.de/ascl.html),